Behaviour management for students and parents

 - obscene or offensive acts

-- consistent unproductive behaviour that interferes with the wellbeing, safety or educational opportunites of any other student.
+- consistent unproductive behaviour that interferes with the wellbeing, safety or educational opportunities of any other student.

 Consequences of unacceptable behaviour